Deadline for charges looms 5 years after Eric Garner's death

 That probe is still open.
 A few dozen activists, angry that the investigation hasn't been resolved, travelled by bus Monday from New York to Washington to protest outside Justice Department headquarters.

 Another rally is planned for Tuesday on the steps of New York's City Hall.
-On Sunday, the Rev. Al Sharpton joined Garner's family for a vigil at his grave in New Jersey.
+Sunday, Sharpton joined Garner's family for a vigil at his grave in New Jersey.
 Together, they chanted: "We want justice, amen."

 Protesters have demanded that Pantaleo face criminal charges, but the Justice Department has other options as well, besides simply closing the case.